ghorwin/MasterSim/README.md

 <img src="doc/screenshots/SplashScreen_MasterSim.png" width="400px"/>

-_MasterSim_ is actively maintained/developed at the TU Dresden, Institut für Bauklimatik.
+_MasterSim_ is actively maintained/developed by Andreas Nicolai at the TU Dresden, Institut für Bauklimatik.

 The main webpage of _MasterSim_ is https://bauklimatik-dresden.de/mastersim.